-- This Security Target is strictly compliant to the Security IC Platform Protection Profile [5] with additional packages: - Package "Authentication of the Security IC" - Package 1: Loader dedicated for usage in secured environment only - Package 2(Bootloader encryption algorithm TDES: Bootloader V5.0): Loader dedicated for usage by authorized users only - Package 2 Lite (package 2 without confidentiality requirement as defined in [22])(Bootloader encryption algorithm - AES: Bootloader V4.9 and V5.0): Loader dedicated for usage by authorized users only
+- 58 The assurance level for this Security Target is EAL6 augmented with ASE\TSS.2. - This Security Target is strictly compliant to the Security IC Platform Protection Profile [5] with additional packages: - Package "Authentication of the Security IC" - Package 1+: Loader dedicated for usage in secured environment only - Package 2: Loader dedicated for usage by authorized users only - The Security IC Platform Protection Profile is registered and certified by the Bundesamt für Sicherheit in der Informationstechnik (BSI) under the reference BSI-CC-PP-0084, Version 1.0, dated 01.2014. - This ST does not claim conformance to any other PP.